[Home ] [Archive] [ فارسی ]

 :: Volume 28, Issue 3 (4-2023) ::

-Background: The aim of this study was to evaluate the analgesic effects of Alpha Pinene in writing and plantar pain tests in rats.
+Background & aim: Pain is an unpleasant sensation.
+Studying natural pain reliever compounds can be beneficial.
+The aim of the present study was to evaluate the analgesic effects of Alpha Pinene in writing and plantar pain tests in rats.

-Results: The results showed that in the writing test, the number of abdominal twists in the groups that received alpha pinene was significantly lower than the control group (P<0.05).
-Also, in the writing test, diclofenac sodium 5 mg decreased pain intensity compared to the control group (P<0.05).
+Results: The results indicated that in the writing test, the number of abdominal twists in the groups which received alpha pinene were significantly lower than the control group (P<0.05).
+Moreover, in the writing test, diclofenac sodium 5 mg decreased pain intensity compared to the control group (P<0.05).
 In the plantar test, the pain intensity in the groups that received alpha pinene 5 mg/kg and diclofenac sodium 5 mg was significantly lower than the control group (P<0.05).

-Conclusion: Alpha Pinene in doses of 5 and 10 mg/kg can reduce the severity in the visceral pain model of writing test.
-Also, at 30 and 60 minutes in the plantar test Alpha Pinene at a dose of 5 mg/kg, like diclofenac sodium (at a dose of 5 mg) can reduce pain.
+Conclusion: Alpha-pinene in doses of 5 and 10 mg/kg of body weight could decrease the severity in the visceral pain model of writing test like diclofenac sodium with a dose of 5 mg.
+Furthermore, during 30 and 60 minutes in the plantar test, alpha pinene with a dose of 5 mg/kg was able to reduce the pain caused by heat compared to the control group, like diclofenac sodium with a dose of 5 mg.

 Type of Study: Research | Subject: Physiology